 This project is aiming to test the extent to which large institutional investors – like pensions funds and insurance funds – can take the impact into consideration in their core investment activities where this is not explicitly set out in an investment mandate, through activates such as: investment allocation; stewardship activities and dialogue with policymakers.

 Different actors in the investment process will have different duties, so the project splits out different parties.

 “Asset Owners” are defined to include pension funds, regulated mutual funds, insurance companies (general and life).
 The range of asset owners relatively narrow, given the bespoke legal regime covering some types of sovereign wealth fund, charitable foundations and other specific fund types.

 The beneficiaries of those asset owners are those who have the principal economic interest (even if they do not have a legal interest) in the management of a fund, such as a pensioner, fund unit holder or policy holder under a life contract.

 “Investment Managers” means firms who are appointed by an Asset Owner to manage a portfolio on their behalf.
 The project will also address the duties of investment consultants and fiduciary managers, to the extent they differ from asset owners or managers.

 The project is not considering funds with specific impact mandates.

 6. Why did you choose the 11 jurisdictions in the report?

-During the process of appointing the specialist law firm, the secretariat required at least 6 jurisdictions be covered – Canada, China, France, EU, US and UK.
+During the process of appointing the specialist law firm, the secretariat required at least 6 jurisdictions to be covered – Canada, China, France, EU, US and UK.
 Freshfields agreed to add further jurisdictions – Australia, Brazil, Japan, Netherlands, and South Africa.